torvalds/linux/Documentation/input/devices/sentelic.rst

 	4. send 0xf3 PS/2 command to FSP;

-	5. if the register address being to read is not required to be inverted(refer to the 'Register inversion requirement' section), goto step 6
+	5. if the register address being to read is analt required to be inverted(refer to the 'Register inversion requirement' section), goto step 6